The Real Reason Cats Are Always Licking Themselves

 Cats take comfort in the ritual of self-cleaning.
 Remember, certain qualities indicate a healthy coat of fur, including:

 - Little dander

 - No black specks, which can be a sign of fleas

 - No bald patches

 - Not a lot of dead undercoat, since your cat normally removes it

 To promote these qualities, feed your cat food that contains quality natural ingredients, essential nutrients and amino acids.
-Visit your veterinarian twice a year to stay ahead of common problems, and establish a daily brushing routine with your cat.
+Visit your veterinarian regularly to stay ahead of common problems, and establish a daily brushing routine with your cat.
 “Both cats and owners should look forward to this productive time together,” says Dr. Jane Brunt, a veterinarian at the Cat Hospital at Towson, in Baltimore.